labgm/assembly-hiseq/README.md

 snakemake -s Snakefile --configfile config.yaml --use-conda -kpr --cores 12
 ```

-The assemblies of each sample will be saved in the results folder.
+The assemblies for each sample will be saved in the results folder.

 ## Troubleshooting